axe-api/docs/docs/learn/authentication.md

 ## Install dependencies

-We are going to use JSON Web Tokens.
+We are going to use **JSON Web Tokens**.
 That's why we are going to use add [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package to the project.
 But, you can use any other authentication way you wish.

 ```bash
 $ npm install jsonwebtoken --save